What is contaminated land?

 To meet this definition there must therefore be the following components:

-South Cambridgeshire District Council is responsible for enforcing the contaminated land legislation.
-The council has various duties with regard to polluted sites, under planning law and the Environmental Protection Act 1990.
+We are responsible for enforcing the contaminated land legislation.
+We have various duties with regard to polluted sites, under planning law and the Environmental Protection Act 1990.

-The Council has published a Contaminated Land Strategy outlining how it will carry out these duties.
+The Council has published a Contaminated Land Strategy [PDF, 0.6MB] outlining how it will carry out these duties.

 The Council's Public Register of the remediation of contaminated land is now available: